Smoothed analysis on connected graphs: Preliminaries

 Let $P$ be the transition matrix of the random walk.
 The mixing time $\Tm(G)$ is defined by

 where the supremum is taken over all probability distributions $x_0$ on $V$.

-In the proofs of Theorems~\ref{thm:diameter} and \ref{thm:main}, we will need the following standard probabilistic estimate.
-We present its proof for the sake of completeness. \begin{lemma} For every $C \ge 1$, if $p \le C/n$, then a.a.s.\ for every non-empty set $S$ of vertices in $G(n,p)$, we have $e(S) < 2C|S|$.
+The following lemma is standard.
+We provide a proof for the sake of completeness. \begin{lemma} For every $C \ge 1$, if $p \le C/n$, then a.a.s.\ for every non-empty set $S$ of vertices in $G(n,p)$, we have $e(S) < 2C|S|$.
 In particular, if $p \le \frac{1}{n}$, then a.a.s.\ for every non-empty set $S$ of vertices in $G(n,p)$, we have $e(S) < 2|S|$. \end{lemma}

 \begin{proof} For a fixed set $S$ of size $k$,

 and hence, letting $\mathcal{E}$ denote the event that $e(S) \ge 2C|S|$ for some $S \neq \emptyset$,